 Growth at Whitireia continued in 1994 with total EFTs rising to 1112, and with 97 full-time and 181 part-time tutors teaching around 50 full-time programmes

-By 1993, over 1000 students were studying across more than 50 programmes at Whitireia, but the institution was yet of offer a degree-level option in any subject area.
-This all changed, however, in 1994 after the proposed Bachelor of Nursing received full accreditation from NZQA and the institution’s first degree students were enrolled.
+By 1993, over 1000 students were studying across more than 50 programmes at Whitireia, but the institution was yet to offer a degree-level option in any subject area.
+This all changed, however, in 1994 after the proposed Bachelor of Nursing received full accreditation from NZQA and the institution’s first-degree students were enrolled.